fukun07/neural-image-captioning/readme.md

 ### Code structure
-In case you want to revise the code to run your own experiments, we describe the code desigh in the below.
+In case you want to revise the code to run your own experiments, we describe the code design in the below.

 #### 1. model/